 In short, whether you are operating a website, a business application, or an entire platform, failure to maintain regular backups can and will come back to bite you.
 It is not a question of if.
 It is a question of when.
 You need to minimize the potential damages of a catastrophic failure.

-The best way to do that is with an off-site backup.
+The best way to minimize potential damages during catastrophic failure is with an off-server backup.

 “Backups are critical,” reads a piece on How To Geek.
 “But if you’re just performing regular backups to a nearby external hard drive or USB drive, you’re missing an important part of your backup strategy.
 You need your files stored in separate physical locations…files stored in just one physical location are vulnerable.”